masfuulaji/go-weather/README.md

 weather-check --city "New York"
 ```

 Replace `"New York"` with the desired city name for which you want to check the weather.
-If you do not provide the `--city` flag, it will default to "New York".
+If you do not provide the `--city` flag, it will default to "Malang".

 ## Contributing